Ha just made it back to the broadcast complex here in the nick of time.

 This is how I think.

-You've really it's not like you have converted me, it's like you've been a catalyst to help me to think for myself and to get in touch.
+It's like you've been a catalyst to help me to think for myself and to get in touch.

-Unlike the Democrats who want me to be dependent on them, actually you make me more independent and a more analytical and um a sharper thinker.
+Unlike the Democrats who want me to be dependent on them, actually you make me more independent and a more analytical and a sharper thinker.

-And um Did you by any chance grow up a Democrat or a liberal?
+Did you by any chance grow up a Democrat or a liberal?

-Yeah, because see, this you're the the turn I can tell.
+Yeah, because, see, this, I can tell.

 It's changed my life.